Golden Shiners are found in ponds and the quietest parts of rivers. They often congregate in spillways below ponds.

 Golden Shiners can be caught with small artificial flies and small spinners.

 Bait often includes small dough balls fished under bobbers.

 Golden Shiners can grow to lengths of 12 inches but are usually much smaller in most Delaware waters.

 Citation Minimum Lengths/Weights

-Golden Shiners are not currently eligible for an individual Delaware Sport Fishing Tournament citation.
+Golden Shiners are not currently eligible for a Delaware Sport Fishing Tournament or Live Release award.

 Delaware State Record